Technology-Notes/kiemlicz-util-wiki/init.md

 Contains information nearly about anything: a service, socket, device, mount point, etc.
 File name is used for control (via `systemctl`), though unit file can declare aliases (`Alias=`) that can be used too.

+#### service declaration
+Typically `systemd` controls one service but it is possible to spawn and control multiple instances of _service_.
+In order to enable multi instance management:
+ 1. create service file with `@.service` suffix
+ 2. in unit file use `%i` placeholder for "some application instance"

 # References